jarun/buku/README.md

 #### Test drive

 Copy or select a URL with mouse and press the keyboard shortcut to add it to the `buku` database.
 The addition might take a few seconds to reflect depending on your internet speed and the time `buku` needs to fetch the title from the URL.
-To avoid title fetch from the web, add the `-t` option to the script.
+To avoid title fetch from the web, add the `--title` option to the script.

 To verify that the bookmark has indeed been added, run: